Atmospheric entry: Uncontrolled and unprotected entries

-Due to the Earth's surface being primarily water, most objects that survive reentry land in one of the world's oceans.
-The estimated chances that a given person will get hit and injured during their lifetime is around 1 in a trillion.
+Because the Earth's surface is predominantly water, most objects that survive reentry land in one of the world's oceans.
+The estimated chance that a given person would get hit and injured during their lifetime is around 1 in a trillion.

 On January 24, 1978, the Soviet Kosmos 954 (3800 kg) reentered and crashed near Great Slave Lake in the Northwest Territories of Canada.
 The satellite was nuclear-powered and left radioactive debris near its impact site.

 On July 11, 1979, the US Skylab space station (77100 kg) reentered and spread debris across the Australian Outback.
 The reentry was a major media event largely due to the Cosmos 954 incident, but not viewed as much as a potential disaster since it did not carry toxic nuclear or hydrazine fuel.
 NASA had originally hoped to use a Space Shuttle mission to either extend its life or enable a controlled reentry, but delays in the Shuttle program, plus unexpectedly high solar activity, made this impossible.

 On February 7, 1991, the Soviet Salyut 7 space station (19820 kg), with the Kosmos 1686 module (20000 kg) attached, reentered and scattered debris over the town of Capitán Bermúdez, Argentina.
 The station had been boosted to a higher orbit in August 1986 in an attempt to keep it up until 1994, but in a scenario similar to Skylab, the planned Buran shuttle was cancelled and high solar activity caused it to come down sooner than expected.

 On September 7, 2011, NASA announced the impending uncontrolled reentry of the Upper Atmosphere Research Satellite (6540 kg) and noted that there was a small risk to the public.
 The decommissioned satellite reentered the atmosphere on September 24, 2011, and some pieces are presumed to have crashed into the South Pacific Ocean over a debris field 500 mi long.